EricThomson/covid-mapping/docs/index.md

 title: COVID-19 Maps
 ---
 # Mapping Coronavirus
-Three interactive plots are show below (all generated using the associated github repo).
+The three interactive plots shown below were all generated using the associated github repo.
 At the end I describe the workflow for developers who want to work with this dataset but are not sure where to start.

-The Johns Hopkins University Center for Systems Science and Engineering  generously make their data available, and they have a great visualization tool at their web site, the [COVID-19 Dashboard](https://www.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6).
+The Johns Hopkins University Center for Systems Science and Engineering  generously make their data available, and update it nightly.
+They have a great visualization tool at their web site, the [COVID-19 Dashboard](https://www.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6).

 ### Cases in the US versus Date
 The dropdown menu in the graph lets you switch between logarithmic and linear scale for the y-axis.